 Step Six: Find a House in Tennessee

 Now that your financial ducks are in a row, it’s time to go shopping.
 Finding a house in Tennessee is more focused once you’ve narrowed down your needs, price range and geographic area.
 Most homebuyers spend time using online search tools to find houses that meet their budgets.
 These online tools often allow you to view photographs of the home’s interior to give you a better idea of what to expect inside.

 Of course, you don’t have to rely solely on your laptop or smartphone to do your searching.
 If it’s geographically possible, take a quick drive around some of your prospective neighborhoods.
 Even if you don’t spot any “For Sale” signs, you’ll be better able to match an online listing with its real-world setting.

-Your realtor can also be your greatest resource during this process.
+Your Realtor can also be your greatest resource during this process.
 While every home is different, their years of experience can provide insight into property values and housing trends in the local area.
-They may be able to give you practical advice on how to find the best prices.
+They also may be able to give you practical advice on how to find the best prices.

-A realtor will be your initial tour guide while you find a house that fits your needs and budget, but they’ll also be your advocate throughout the homebuying process, walking you through inspections, appraisals and more until you get to the closing table.
+A Realtor will be your initial tour guide while you find a house that fits your needs and budget.
+They’ll also be your advocate throughout the entire homebuying process, walking you through inspections, appraisals and more until you get to the closing table.